Rahul is a video game addict who can't get enough of Battle Royales. You can find him skulking around in PUBG or Fornite.

 Like YouTuber “Aculite” stated in his video, Fractured Lands is best described as a Mad Max Battle Royale game.

 Similar in vein to RoE, Fractured lands has its own spin of “spawn points” on the map.
 Once you pick your spawn and deck out your car (yes, you literally start a death race, but with a storm chasing you . . . ) with all the bells and whistles.
 And, it’s pretty much the same cookie-cutter combat from that point on.

 The game, with a combination of poor optimization, dated graphics, and lack of communication from the dev team (do I see a pattern here?) is what made the game sub-par at its best.
 I wouldn’t recommend this to anyone, to be honest, but you can still pick this up on Steam if you’re willing to part with a couple of bucks!

-Players gather around a pile of chests and wait for the timer to count down the commencement of the match, once it goes off, players rush to their chests, grab whatever they find and defend themselves until the last-man-standing emerges from the bloodbath of pixels.
+Players gather around a pile of chests and wait for the timer to count down the commencement of the match, once it goes off, players rush to their chests, grab whatever they find, and defend themselves until the last-man-standing emerges from the bloodbath of pixels.
 If you have any interest in Minecraft and the history of Battle Royale, do yourself a favor and give this game a shot.
-It is fun, and it will continue to be fun as long as the community wants.
+It is fun, and it will continue to be fun as long as the community keeps it alive.

 Don't be discouraged by its free-to-play tag.
 Usually, I tend to avoid most of the FPS offerings from giant publishers like EA or Activision as they happen to be cash grabs more often than not.
 This game was published by EA and developed by Respawn Apex Legends.
 However, is an FPS shooter with no intrusive microtransactions.